Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-\textbf{Discussions.} We discuss the key limitations and implementation issues of the consequential carbon accounting methodology as below. \begin{itemize} \item [1)] Accurately evaluating the consequential emission impact is challenging due to the complexity of power grids and the fact that they are evaluated by comparing with counterfactual baseline emissions, which are inherently difficult to verify and validate. \item [2)] Existing power system dispatch schemes only consider operation costs.
-Therefore, the marginal unit is generally the most expensive unit, but not necessarily the most ``dirty" unit.
-As a result, the marginal emission signal may not be an effective signal and can cause unintended outcomes. \item [3)] Consequential accounting is generally not compatible with attributional accounting, and one can not use avoided emissions to offset attributional emission inventories, which can lead to inconsistent results and double accounting.
-An illustrative example, shown in Figure \ref{fig:avoid}, indicates that the mixed use of these two accounting schemes is invalid.
+\textbf{Discussions.} We note that consequential carbon accounting is generally \emph{incompatible} with attributional carbon accounting.
+It means that one can not use avoided emissions to offset attributional emission inventories, which can lead to inconsistency and double accounting.
+To illustrate, consider the simple example shown in Figure \ref{fig:avoid}, where the mixing use of these two types of accounting schemes leads to invalid carbon emission results.
+In addition, accurately predicting, assessing, and verifying consequential emission impacts are challenging due to the intricate nature of power systems and the need to compare them with \emph{counterfactual} baseline emissions.

-\item[4)] The consequential accounting should be temporally and spatially granular (Principle \ref{prin:resolution}) and take into account the physical grid operation (Principle \ref{prin:physical}).
-A counter-intuitive example that load reduction leads to positive consequential emission due to power grid congestion is provided in Figure \ref{fig:congest}.
+Moreover, consequential carbon accounting should be temporally and spatially granular (Principle \ref{prin:resolution}) and take into account the physical power grid operation (Principle \ref{prin:physical}).
+To highlight the importance of factoring in physical power flow and network constraints, we present a counter-intuitive example later, as depicted in Figure \ref{fig:congest}, where an \emph{increase in electricity consumption} leads to a \emph{decrease in the grid's emissions} due to power line congestion.
+The concept of \emph{locational marginal emissions} \cite{lmeresurety,wang2014locational} is introduced to consider the geographical diversity and power grid constraints when evaluating the marginal emission impacts.

-\item[5)] To adequately address the distinction between the long-run and short-run perspectives, it is crucial to recognize that consequential carbon accounting methods may vary significantly for different types of changes \cite{gagnon2022short}, demanding further research.